stephencenter/PeasantsAscension/README.txt

 Credits:

     Programmed by Stephen Center
-    Music by Eric Skiff and Ben Landis
-    Artwork by Gabriel Tucker & Jacob Hall
+    Music by Eric Skiff, Ben Landis, and some others Artwork by Jacob Hall
-    Sound FX by Stephen Center and Gabriel Tucker
+    Sound FX by Stephen Center

     Full credits can be found in Credits.txt
 ----------------------------------------------------